Home » Blogs » Jim Corbett National Park Named After a British (Man Eaters of Kumaon)

 What was the Man Eater Problem in Northern India?

-The man-eater problem in the northern region of India was a major issue back then, and Jim’s extensive interest in wildlife and nature led him to discover crucial insights about these tigers’ man-eating behaviour.
+The man-eater problem in the northern region of India was a major issue back then, from 1907 to 1938, and Jim’s extensive interest in wildlife and nature led him to discover crucial insights about these tigers’ man-eating behaviour.
 He discovered that most of the man-eater animals that were wounded were the victims of gunshots, old age, or any other physical body damage.

 This created anguish amongst them and turned them into human hunters out of desperation rather than preference.
 The time he discovered this changed his fundamental perspective on wildlife and how human-animal conflicts can unfold.